HumanSignal/label-studio/docs/source/guide/index.md

 You can also integrate Label Studio with machine learning models to supply predictions for labels (pre-labels), or perform continuous active learning.
 See [Set up machine learning with your labeling process](ml.html).

-Label Studio is also available as Enterprise and Cloud editions with additional features.
-See [Features of Label Studio](label_studio_compare.html) for more.
+Label Studio is also available in Enterprise and Cloud editions with additional features.
+See [Label Studio features](label_studio_compare.html) for more.

 ## Quick start